ehhsen/Contact-Book/README.md

 # Contact-Book
 # Contact Management System in C++

 This repository contains a simple Contact Management System implemented in C++.
-It allows users to store, search, sort, add, and display contact information.
+It allows users to store, search, sort, add, delete and display contact information.

 ## Overview